shahariar-shibli/shahariar-shibli.github.io/_pages/about.md

 and <em>interpretability of language models</em>.
 I have utilized cutting-edge techniques like <em>generative</em> and
 <em>contrastive learning</em> to improve language generation and <em>representation learning</em> for Bengali.
 Additionally, I have also applied natural language processing in specific <em>software engineering (SE)</em> tasks.
 At present, I am investigating bias, fairness and adversarial robustness in PLMs and LLMs.
+<span style="color:red;">I am available and will be more than happy to collaborate.
+Please feel free to email me.</span>
 </p>

 <p style="text-align:justify;color:black; font-family:Georgia">